-The Master in Statistics for Smart Data is composed of a semester of full-time coursework at ENSAI (September through February), followed by a 4 to 6-month internship in France or abroad within the professional world or academia/research laboratories (March through August).
+The Master for Smart Data Science is composed of a semester of full-time coursework at ENSAI (September through February), followed by a 4 to 6-month internship in France or abroad within the professional world or academia/research laboratories (March through August).
 The internship defenses and the graduation ceremony take place in September N+1.

 Prior to the start of the Academic Year, the students will be given the opportunity to attend courses designed to reinforce different notions in Computer Science, Statistics, and Mathematics.
 After the beginning of the semester, students will learn methodologies and practical skills, acquire core concepts of data management, and learn how to use the tools necessary to assess, treat, and analyze massive amounts of heterogeneous data.
 Students will develop mastery of mathematical models and algorithms allowing them to extract important data and develop deep understanding and create insight.
 The curriculum at ENSAI will allow them to become specialists in Data Science and AI, and to work in various sectors like retail, manufacturing, financial markets, insurance, healthcare, energy, and public administrations.
+Graduates can also pursue a PhD to pursue a career in research or academia.

 To ensure that the curriculum remains up-to-date, ENSAI reserves the right to make minor changes to the proposed curriculum between the period of admission and the start of the academic year.